ElectricGun/video-converter/README.md

 ## How to use:
 0. *cd* to the directory of the scripts
+1. Run *python3 video-converter.py "path/to/video" (args)
-1. run *python3 video-converter.py -h* for list of args
+Run *python3 video-converter.py -h* for list of args